facebookincubator/axiom/axiom/connectors/ducklake/README.md

 path in catalog metadata, and Axiom resolves table and file paths from that metadata.

 DuckLake enables data inlining by default for small writes.
-To create test data for the current Axiom connector, either disable inlining on attach or flush inlined data to Parquet before querying through Axiom:
+To make sure Axiom can read the generated Parquet files, either disable inlining on attach or flush inlined data to Parquet before querying through Axiom:

 From duckdb:
 ```sql